-- ◆ Vertical determines alignment to the top, middle, or bottom of the cell. - ♦ Horizontal determines alignment to the left, center, or right of the cell.
+- ◆ Vertical determines alignment to the top, middle, or bottom of the cell. - ◆ Horizontal determines alignment to the left, center, or right of the cell.
 If the cell contains text, you can justify it within the cell. - 4.
 Set the cell background.
 You can use both a color and a picture. - ◆ To change the background color, in the Color field select: - ♦ Automatic to set the cell background to the color specified for the table. - Color to select a background color for the cell from the Color Picker.
 The selected color appears in the box to the right of the Color field.
 To change the color, click the box and select a new color from the Color Picker. - ◆ To change the background image, in the Image field, select: - ♦ Automatic to set the background to the image used by the table. - Browse to select an image for the cell background from the Picture File Open dialog.
-See "Choosing an Image Format" on page 172.
+See "Choosing an Image Format" on page 178.
 If the picture is smaller than the cell, the browser tiles the image.
 If you select a picture with a transparent color, the background color shows through.
 To change the image, click the Browse button to the right of the field. - 5.
 To apply text styles and formatting to cells, click the Format tab.
 See Chapter 12, "Designing with Text." - 6.
 To make the cell a form, select Cell is a form.
-See Chapter 23, "Designing and Implementing Forms." - 7.
-Increase the Inset to add space between the text in a cell and the cell border.
-See "Setting Table Properties" on page 183.
+See Chapter 24, "Designing and Implementing Forms." - 7.
+Select Cell is a header to format the cell as a column or row heading.
+This makes it easier for people with disabilities to read the table.

 You can also add HTML code to a cell.
-See Chapter 26, "Working with HTML Directly."
+See Chapter 27, "Working with HTML Directly."